uviclibraries/data-frames/3-visualize-dataframe.md

 <img src="images\data-frames-Activity-03\savefig.PNG"/>
 </details>

-### 6. Download the visualization image file do you can share it.
+### 6. Download the visualization image file so you can share it.

 a.
 Go to the files page

 b.
 Checkoff the box next to your image file

 c.
 Select Download

 <details>